 1969: John Lennon and Yoko Ono released Unfinished Music No. 2: Life with the Lions, the second of three experimental albums of avant-garde music.
 The LP was released in the US two weeks later.

 1970: “Ride Captain Ride” by Tampa band Blues Image entered the Billboard Hot 100.
 It was the group’s first of two singles to enter the chart and reached #4 in both the US and Canada.

 1970: The Guess Who achieved their only #1 single on the Billboard Hot 100 chart in the US with “American Woman” backed with “No Sugar Tonight.”

-1989: Cyndi Lauper’s third studio album A Night to Remember was released.
+1989: Cyndi Lauper released her third studio album, A Night to Remember.

 1989: John Mellencamp released Big Daddy, his tenth studio album and last released under the name John Cougar Mellencamp.

 1994: The Pretenders released their sixth album, Last of the Independents.
 Most the LP is performed by Chrissie Hynde and guitarist Adam Seymour in conjunction with a rotating series of musicians on bass and drums that include Andy Rourke, Ian Stanley, and Robbie McIntosh.
 The album also marked the official return of drummer Martin Chambers, who had been fired by Hynde eight years prior.